chenhaot/chenhaot.github.io/content/bio.md

 ---
-title: Biography
+title: Bio
-tags: biography
-summary: a short history of my life.
 ---

-## Biography
+Tags: Biography
+Summary: a short history of my life.

 I moved to the University of Chicago after 3.5 wonderful years at Boulder.
 Before Boulder, I was a postdoctoral researcher at [University of Washington][uw], working with [Noah Smith][noah_smith] for a year.
 Prior to that, I spent wonderful years at Ithaca working with [Lillian Lee][lillian_lee] and [many others][collaborators], and obtained a PhD degree in [Computer Science][cornell_cs] at [Cornell University][cornell].
-I also worked as a visiting scientist at [Abridge](https://www.abridge.com/).
 Originally, I am from [Jingdezhen, China][jingdezhen_wiki] and lived in Beijing for four years while studying [Computer Science][tsinghua_cs] and [Economics][tsinghua_econ] at [Tsinghua University][tsinghua].

 You are here probably because you are interested in learning about life trajectories.
-I have a [paper](/papers/multi-community) on that subject, and the main takeaway is "People, unlike trees, thrive by relocation".
+I have a [paper](/papers/multi-community.html) on that subject, and the main takeaway is "People, unlike trees, thrive by relocation".

 If you are looking for a formal bio, here is the most recent one:

-Chenhao Tan is an associate professor of computer science and data science at the University of Chicago, and is also a visiting scientist at Abridge.
-He obtained his PhD degree in the Department of Computer Science at Cornell University and bachelor's degrees in computer science and in economics from Tsinghua University.
-Prior to joining the University of Chicago, he was an assistant professor at the University of Colorado Boulder and a postdoc at the University of Washington.
-His research interests include human-centered AI, natural language processing, and computational social science.
-His work has been covered by many news media outlets, such as the New York Times and the Washington Post.
+Chenhao Tan is an Associate Professor of Computer Science and Data Science at the University of Chicago, and directs the Chicago Human+AI Lab.
+He earned his PhD in Computer Science from Cornell University and dual bachelor's degrees in computer science and economics from Tsinghua University.
+His research focuses on human-centered AI, communication & intelligence, and AI alignment.
+His work has been covered by major news media outlets, including the New York Times and the Washington Post.
 He also won a Sloan research fellowship, an NSF CAREER award, an NSF CRII award, a Google research scholar award, research awards from Amazon, IBM, JP Morgan, and Salesforce, a Facebook fellowship, and a Yahoo!
 Key Scientific Challenges award.

 ----

-## History of research description on the homepage:
+History of research description on the homepage:

 #### 01/01/2025 ---